Which place is cheaper, Edinburgh or Beijing?

 People visit Beijing because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 In Edinburgh, you'll find museums and theater.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
-This would be the perfect place to spend one day, as it has just the right amount of activities.
+One day is usually not enough time for a trip here as there is plenty to do.

 People visit Beijing because there is so much to do.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.